-- A. The family will receive a deduction for the sum of the eligible expenses in paragraph (a)(3) of this section that exceed 5 percent of annual income. - B. The family's hardship relief ends when the circumstances that made the family eligible for the relief are no longer applicable or after 90 days, whichever comes earlier.
+- (a)(3) of this section that exceed 5 percent of annual income. - B. The family's hardship relief ends when the circumstances that made the family eligible for the relief are no longer applicable or after 90 days, whichever comes earlier.
 However, responsible entities may, at their discretion, extend the relief for one or more additional 90-day periods while the family's hardship condition continues.